Moving to Sweden

 When you open a bank account you can get a debit card and Internet- and Telephone- services linked to your account (mobilt bank-ID).
 The cheapest way to pay bills is through the banks’ payment services, which are available online.
 Five Swedish banks have offices in Karlskrona and Karlshamn:

 In Sweden there are different types of housing.
 You can rent or buy a flat.
 You can rent or buy a house.
 More information about accommodation in Karlskrona is available at Karlskrona municipality website.
-Please contact our HR department to get directions and help.
+Please contact our the Human Resources Office to get directions and help.

 Childcare and school